 The ever-growing list of opportunities to use wearable technology in the insurance industry can sound more like a 1980s infomercial than a key tool to usher the life insurance industry into the digital age.

 The surface benefits are clear; wearables can serve as:

-- A signal to identify super-fit, active people – encouraging life insurance purchase from consumers who feel invincible.
+A signal to identify super-fit, active people – encouraging life insurance purchases from consumers who feel invincible.

 But wait, there’s more!
 It can also be used for:

 Chronic disease management – helping consumers actively control conditions.

 Earlier identification of diabetes and heart disease – allowing for earlier treatment.

 Improving the obesity epidemic – encouraging physical activity through premium discounts.